viglesiasce/continuous-delivery-spinnaker-gke/labs/installing-spinnaker.md

 # Installing Spinnnaker
-You will use Helm to install Spinnaker from the Charts repository.
+In this lab, you will use Helm to install Spinnaker from the Charts repository.
 Helm is a package manager that makes it easy to configure and deploy Kubernetes applications.
+Once you have Spinnaker installed, you'll be able to set up your CI/CD pipleline.

 ### Installing Helm
 1. Download and install the helm binary